chimera-linux/chimera-linux.github.io/index.md

 ## Chimera Linux

-Chimera aims to be a modern general purpose Linux distribution.
+Chimera aims to be a modern, general purpose Linux distribution.
 For that, it aims to break free from the usual conventions of most other other Linux distros and do its own thing.
-While at it, we aim to increase the diversity of software choices on Linux by increasing portability across the ecosystem.
+While at it, we aim to increase the diversity of software choices in the Linux ecosystem through a combination of new software ports and fixing existing stuff to work better with alternative userland.

 For specific questions, read our [FAQ](./faq.html).

-The distribution is currently in heavy development and subject to breaking changes.
-It is capable of booting and building itself, but does not include a lot of software yet and packaging is not entirely set in stone.
+The distribution is currently in heavy development.
+It can boot as well as build itself, and the software collection is growing rapidly, but version numbers are not stable right now.

-Current plan is to wait for `apk-tools` 3.x before releasing any repos.
+Current plan is to wait for `apk-tools` 3.x before releasing any repos, in order to avoid transition pains to the new package format.
+Once that is out, the distro will stabilize.

 ### Non-GNU, non-systemd userland